Skip to main content

 Let Your Insurance Company Know

-LG battery cells, like the one on the Jaguar I-Pace involved in this latest battery fire, may have specific implications regarding your insurance policy.
+Like the one on the Jaguar I-Pace involved in this latest battery fire, LG battery cells may have specific implications regarding your insurance policy.
 Therefore, you should call your insurer as soon as possible.

 Call a Good Lawyer